amilajack/eslint-plugin-compat/README.md

 ## Targeting Browsers

-`eslint-plugin-compat` uses the browserslist configuration in `package.json`.
+`eslint-plugin-compat` uses the browserslist configuration in `package.json` or the rule configuration in `.eslintrc.*`.
 If no configuration is found, browserslist [defaults to](https://github.com/browserslist/browserslist#queries) `> 0.5%, last 2 versions, Firefox ESR, not dead`.

 See [browserslist/browserslist](https://github.com/browserslist/browserslist) for configuration.
 Here's some examples: